Effect of memory on the violation of Leggett-Garg inequality: Introduction

 \section{Introduction}

-The study of non classical correlations has not only turned out to be an important tool in probing the basic features which make a quantum system different from a classical system, but has also provided potential resources for future quantum technologies.
-The non classical correlations can be quantified in many ways.
+The study of nonclassical correlations has not only turned out to be an important tool in probing the basic features which make a quantum system different from a classical system, but has also provided potential resources for future quantum technologies.
+The nonclassical correlations can be quantified in many ways.
 The celebrated Bell inequalities \cite{bell1964einstein} serve as a test for the local realism.
-Quantum steering \cite{PhysRev.47.777} allows allows one party to change the state of the other by local measurements.
-The non separability of the state of a system is probed by so called entanglement witnesses \cite{Schordinger1}.
-Quantum discord is another measure of non classical correlation which can even exist in systems which are not entangled \cite{discordOliverZurek}.
-These spatial quantum correlations have been a subject matter of many theoretical \cite{banerjee2016quantum, alok2016quantum, banerjee2015quantum, Alok:2015iua, indranilsb,SbRaviSrik, SbRaviSrik2, naikoo2017probing} and experimental works \cite{aspect1981experimental, tittel1998experimental, lanyon2013experimental, weihs1998violation}.
-Temporal quantum correlations, which exist between different measurements made on a single system at different times, have attracted lot of attention in recent years.
-Popular among these are the Leggett-Garg inequalities (LGIs).
-Leggett-Garg inequality, in its different forms, has been studied in various systems and has received a lot of attention both from the theoretical \cite{barbieri2009multiple,avis2010leggett,lambert2010distinguishing, lambert2011macrorealism,emary2013leggett, kofler2013condition,leggett1985quantum,montina2012dynamics,Emary2012,EmaryDecoh, Naikoo:2017fos,javidLGImeson} and experimental \cite{palacios2010experimental,goggin2011violation,xu2011experimental,dressel2011experimental,suzuki2012violation,athalye2011investigation,katiyar2013} fronts.
-Leggett-Garg inequalities codify two important macroscopic notions: \textit{macrorealism} and \textit{non-invasive measurability} \cite{leggett1985quantum, emary2013leggett}.
-Macrorealism means that a system, which has available to it two or more macroscopically distinct states, must be in one of these states at any given time.
-Non-invasive measurability means that the act of measurement reveals the state of the system without disturbing its future dynamics.
-Both these assumptions are not respected by quantum systems; the superposition principle violates the first and the collapse of the wavefunction under measurement defies the second.
-With these two assumptions, the simplest form of LG inequality in terms of the LG parameter
+Quantum steering \cite{PhysRev.47.777} allows one party to change the state of the other by local measurements.
+The nonseparability of the state of a system is probed by so called entanglement witnesses \cite{Schordinger1}.
+Quantum discord is another measure of nonclassical correlation which can even exist in systems which are not entangled \cite{discordOliverZurek,DiscordSB}.
+These spatial quantum correlations have been a subject matter of many theoretical \cite{banerjee2016quantum,alok2016quantum,banerjee2015quantum,Alok:2015iua,indranilsb,SbRaviSrik,SbRaviSrik2,Arend,Kaer,Imran2015,Imran2016,WeiJiang2018,naikoo2018probing} and experimental works \cite{aspect1981experimental,tittel1998experimental,lanyon2013experimental,weihs1998violation}.